 The most famous instance of tactical urbansim comes to us from hip-hop history.
 And it blossomed at subway maintenance bases just like the one now-planned for Bellevue.
 Graffiti artists like Dondi, Stay High, PHASE 2, and STiTch hopped the fences at NYC train yards and, making the city their art gallery, brought the art of disenfranchised youth to the most visible canvas in NYC: Ever-present subway cars.
 (Ed: Check out the recent 99% Invisible podcast on NYC subway graffiti for more).

-Applauding the ST board for embracing tactical urbanism as a way to redeem yesterday's vote by thinking outside the box and re-framing the plodding maintenacne base as a tool for TOD and urbanism, PubliCola is thrilled to announce we're following their visionary lead.
-Today, we partnered with GREEN+HOP, Graffiti to Reclaim the Environment and Empower Neighborhoods (part of the Huron Opportunity Project), a new Detroit-based youth arts nonprofit.
+Re-framing the plodding maintenacne base as a tool for TOD and urbanism, PubliCola is thrilled to announce we're partnering with GREEN+HOP, Graffiti to Reclaim the Environment and Empower Neighborhoods (part of the Huron Opportunity Project), a new Detroit-based youth arts nonprofit.
 The group has been instrumental in the DIY arts urbanism movement that recently grabbed the attention of the New York Times for turning Detroit's economic collapse into a renaissance-in-progress.

 In concert with Detroit youth artist leaders from GREEN+HOP, we will be capitalizing on the board's unwittingly brilliant decision to site a monolithic maintenance base next door to the future Spring District.
 GREEN+HOP will be working with Bellevue teens to use the maintenance base as a hub for a spectacularly ugly graffiti spree that will capture the brilliance of NYC's storied train yard graffiti movement.

-More details soon: But we're psyched to say that yesterday's ST vote was an urbanist blessing in disguise.
+More details soon: But we're psyched to say that yesterday's ST vote—creating a magnet for graffiti— was an urbanist blessing in disguise.